jamesw98/ghsfl-docs/tournament_hosting_guide.markdown

 Keep in mind any locations you think your school would be able to host a tournament as well as the maximum number of strips that could fit in this space.

 #### At the Start of the School Year
-Make sure you have submitted any required paperwork to erserve the facilities.
-Check the school's facility caldendar to make sure that it hsows your tournament(s) on the correct date(s) and in the correct location.
+Make sure you have submitted any required paperwork to reserve the facilities.
+Check the school's facility calendar to make sure that it shows your tournament(s) on the correct date(s) and in the correct location.

 Acquire any equipment needed for hosting your tournament.